 Attributes: less dust, most economical, medium softness

 These are the firmest pastel on this list.
 This is great for artists who have not yet trained themselves to have a featherlight touch with the pastel.
 Rembrandt pastels are great quality and cheaper than most other soft pastels which can be great for covering large areas of the surface and using as underdrawings.
-The colours are slightly muted compared to other artist grade ranges.
-If you’re looking for a pastel with a higher pigment content but with a firm texture, Art Spectrum would be a good choice.
+They provide a large colour range of pastels that all have great lightfast ratings.

 For advanced students, those who like to work on especially large pieces or for those who want a firmer pastel, Rembrandt is a great pastel to use.
 Or you could use them for outlining and getting compositions mapped out, due to their ability to create sharper edges.